Skip to main content

 During each treatment session, blow your nose just before your first dose of Spravato.
 This helps make sure your nasal passages are clear so the medication can get into your system properly.

-If you need to use more than one Spravato device to get your full dosage, you’ll need to wait 5 minutes in between using devices.
+If you need to use more than one Spravato device to get your full dosage, you’ll need to wait 5 minutes in between doses.
 But you shouldn’t blow your nose before any doses other than your first one.

 You also shouldn’t blow your nose after using Spravato to avoid losing any medication.
-If you feel any liquid dripping out of your nose, it’s fine to dab it away gently with a tissue.
+If you feel any liquid dripping out of your nose, just dab it away gently with a tissue.

 Good to know: If you use a steroid nasal spray such as Flonase (fluticasone) or a decongestant nasal spray such as Afrin (oxymetazoline), use it at least 1 hour before your Spravato treatment.